Bank of England base rate

 Fixed - Your account won’t be affected because the interest rate is set for an agreed length of time.

-Variable - We’ll send you a letter or email by 23 August 2024 if your variable interest rate is going to change.
+Variable - We’ll send you a letter or email in the coming weeks if your variable interest rate is going to change.

 What’s the current interest rate on my account?
 Is the rate fixed or variable?